-\paragraph{Error Analysis.} To understand failure modes, error cases from Bagel under Setting 2 are analyzed, identifying four error types: (1) \textit{Reasoning Errors} (5.8\%): incorrect reasoning chains, such as miscalculating object counts; (2) \textit{Instruction Misinterpretation.} (10.6\%): misinterpreting prompt intent, such as rendering text as words rather than objects; (3) \textit{Concept Hallucination} (8.2\%): generating unspecified objects; (4) \textit{Task-Specific Errors} (75.4\%): failing to realize task requirements despite correct reasoning.
-The dominance of task-specific errors substantiates the reasoning paradox—where models reason correctly but struggle to synthesize plans into accurate images—thereby demonstrating \bench{}'s effectiveness as a diagnostic benchmark for fine-grained failure analysis.
-Representative error cases and detailed analysis are provided in Appx.\ref{appx:error_cases}.
+\textbf{Error Analysis.} To understand failure modes, error cases from Bagel under Setting 2 are analyzed, identifying four error types: (1) \textit{Reasoning Errors} (5.8\%): incorrect reasoning chains, such as miscalculating object counts; (2) \textit{Instruction Misinterpretation.} (10.6\%): misinterpreting prompt intent, such as rendering text as words rather than objects; (3) \textit{Concept Hallucination} (8.2\%): generating unspecified objects; (4) \textit{Task-Specific Errors} (75.4\%): failing to realize task requirements despite correct reasoning.
+The dominance of task-specific errors highlights the cross-modal alignment gap: even when models derive the correct visual intent in textual reasoning, they often fail to faithfully realize it in the generated image.
+This result demonstrates \bench{}'s effectiveness as a diagnostic benchmark for fine-grained failure analysis.
+Representative error cases and detailed analysis are provided in Appx.~\ref{appx:error_cases}.